-The following discussion highlights a number of trends and uncertainties, in addition to those discussed elsewhere in this Quarterly Report and in the Critical Accounting Policies section of "Management's Discussion and

-Analysis of Financial Condition and Results of Operations" in Charter Holdings' annual report on Form 10-K, that could materially impact our business, results of operations and financial condition.
+The following discussion highlights a number of trends and uncertainties, in addition to those discussed elsewhere in this Quarterly Report and in the Critical Accounting Policies section of "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Charter Communications, Inc.'s annual report on Form 10-K, that could materially impact our business, results of operations and financial condition.

 SUBSTANTIAL LEVERAGE.
 We and our subsidiaries have a significant amount of debt.
-As of March 31, 2002, our total debt was approximately \$15.6 billion.
+As of March 31, 2002, our total debt was approximately \$17.0 billion.
 We anticipate that we may incur significant additional debt, including through our subsidiaries, in the future to fund the expansion, maintenance and upgrade of our cable systems.
 If current debt levels increase, the related risks that we now face will intensify.
 Our ability to service our debt and to fund our planned capital expenditures for upgrading our cable systems and our ongoing operations will depend on our ability to generate cash and to secure financing in the future.
 This, to a certain extent, is subject to general economic, financial, competitive, legislative, regulatory and other factors beyond our control.
 Additionally, it is difficult to assess the impact that the terrorist attacks on September 11, 2001 and the subsequent armed conflict and related events, combined with the general economic slowdown, will have on future operations.
 If our business does not generate sufficient cash flow from operations, and sufficient future distributions are not available to us from borrowings under our credit facilities or from other sources of financing, we may not be able to repay our debt, to grow our business or to fund our other liquidity and capital needs.

 RESTRICTIVE COVENANTS.
-The credit facilities of our subsidiaries and the indentures governing our publicly held notes and the publicly held notes of our subsidiaries contain a number of significant covenants that could adversely impact our business.
-In particular, our indentures and the indentures and credit facilities of our subsidiaries restrict our and their ability to:
+The credit facilities of our subsidiaries and the indentures governing the publicly held notes of our subsidiaries contain a number of significant covenants that could adversely impact our business.
+In particular, the credit facilities and indentures of our subsidiaries restrict our subsidiaries' ability to: